2020 Virtuoso Artists Festival

-Application Deadline: The online registration period closes at 11:59 pm, Thursday, May 11, 2017 Sunday, May 14, 2017.
-The festival takes place all day Sunday, May 21.
-Participants may check their time slots shortly after May 15.
-Click here to be directed to the application form.
+Application Deadline: The online registration period closes at 11:59 pm, Thursday, July 2.
+The festival takes place via online review.
 Please be sure to read the entire rules, guidelines, and agreement.

 Kelli Stephens – Kelli Brown Stephens is an active recitalist, teacher, adjudicator and clinician.
 She has served for over 20 years on the music faculty at Pacific University in Forest Grove, Oregon and maintains a private studio in Portland.
 Her students have won many awards in local, national, and international competitions.
 Her principal studies were with Paul Parmelee and James Cook, and she coached with Mark Westcott… more…